Sebaceous hyperplasia: Diagnosis

 Although sebaceous hyperplasia can be diagnosed clinically, a biopsy is necessary for confirmation in cases of doubt.
 The differential diagnosis for sebaceous hyperplasia includes nevus sebaceous, sebaceous carcinoma, sebaceous adenoma, basal cell carcinoma, molluscum contagiosum, and small epidermal inclusion cysts.

 Sebaceous hyperplasia shares histopathological similarities with the typical architecture of the folliculosebaceous unit, but with larger and expanded sebaceous glands.

 To help identify sebaceous hyperplasia from other lesions, dermatoscopy may be utilized.
 A cluster of white or yellow nodules encircled by tiny, nonarborizing branching vessels known as "crown vessels" are among the dermoscopic characteristics of sebaceous hyperplasia.
 On dermatoscopy, a distinct asymmetrical milky-white structure known as the cumulus sign has been identified in cases with sebaceous hyperplasia.
 Unlike the traditional crown vessels, some writers describe the blood vessels as "multiple tree-like branches."
 A central umbilication encircled by the cumulus sign was another distinguishing characteristic of dermatoscopy; the authors dubbed this the "bonbon toffee sign."

 Treatment

-Treatment for sebaceous hyperplasia is carried out for cosmetic reasons.
 There are numerous techniques that have been reported, including cryotherapy, bichloroacetic acid, shave excision, carbon dioxide laser ablation, electrodessication, erbium or yttrium aluminum garnet laser ablation, and pulsed-dye laser photothermolysis.